Moosewala murder case: Accused gangster Deepak Tinu escapes from police custody | Law-Order

 Gangster Deepak Tinu, one of the accused in the Sidhu Moosewala murder case, escaped from police custody in Punjab's Mansa district, official sources said on Sunday.

-When asked about the incident, Inspector General, Bathinda Range, Mukhwinder Singh Chhina told PTI over phone, ''We are working on it, police parties are on the job and we will catch him soon.''
+When asked about the incident, Patiala Range Inspector General Mukhwinder Singh Chhina, who is currently holding additional charge as Bathinda Range IG, told PTI over the phone, ''We are working on it, police parties are on the job and we will catch him soon.''
 Shubhdeep Singh Sidhu, popularly known as Sidhu Moosewala, was shot dead in Punjab's Mansa district on May 29.

 He was killed when he was on his way to Jawahar Ke village in Mansa in a jeep with his friend and cousin.
-His vehicle was waylaid and bullets were sprayed on him by six shooters.
+His vehicle was waylaid and sprayed with bullets by six shooters.

 After the killing, Goldy Brar, a member of the Lawrence Bishnoi gang, claimed responsibility for the murder.